Bukixo/udemy-angular4/angular-app/Lesson notes/Directives.md

 })

 export class InputFormatDirective {

 	constructor() {

 	}

 }

 ~~~

-Firstly we get the value of the inputy field.
-First we need a refernce of our host element, so inside our constructor we need to inject an element refernce object.
+Firstly we get the value of the input field.
+Then we need a reference of our host element, so inside our constructor we inject an element reference object.
-<strong>ElementRef</strong> is a service in angualr that gives us access to a DOM object.
+<strong>ElementRef</strong> is a service in Anuglar that gives us access to a DOM object.

 ~~~
 import { Directive, HostListener, ElementRef } from '@angular/core';